Time Derivatives of Weak Values: Finite-difference left-hand derivative (FDLHD) of weak values in

 \subsection{Necessary and sufficient condition for FDLHD being a weak value}

-Here, the final result \eqref{ap4.10b} is mathematically equivalent to \eqref{ap4.3}.
-In general, however, the approximate expression of FDLHD does not have the shape of a weak value.
-Nevertheless, by repeating what has been established for LHD, we can also conclude that FDLHD can be compactly written as a weak value when condition \textbf{C4} is satisfied.
-All these results regarding the gauge condition and the structure of FDLHD are summarized in Table \ref{summary}.
+In this context, the final result \eqref{ap4.10b} is mathematically equivalent to \eqref{ap4.3}.
+Generally, however, the approximate expression of FDLHD does not naturally take the form of a weak value.
+Nevertheless, by extending the reasoning applied to LHD, we can conclude that FDLHD can also be compactly expressed as a weak value when condition \textbf{C4} is satisfied.
+A summary of these findings regarding the gauge condition and the structural form of FDLHD is provided in Table \ref{summary}.

-\section{Finite-difference right-hand derivative (FDRHD) of weak values in \ref{FDRHD}}
+\section{Finite-difference right-hand derivative (FDRHD) of weak values in \eqref{FDRHD}}

-We compute the finite-difference right-hand derivative of weak values in~\ref{FDRHD}.
+We compute the finite-difference right-hand derivative of weak values in~\eqref{FDRHD}.
 We consider two weak values whose difference is the time interval between the preparation (or pre-selection) and the weak perturbation (the time $t_L$ is fixed in both).
 In the first weak value, such time interval is $t_R$ and in the second is $0$.
 Notice that we define $t=0$ as the initial time (pre-selection), as seen in Fig.~\ref{f0}(e).